Remote Recording Tips and Tricks

 Update, May 2021: as the vaccine rollout continues, and safe tape syncs become possible again, it is a good moment to remember that there is no remote recording solution that will capture a speaker with the fidelity of a skilled recordist in the room, watching levels, resolving noise sources and positioning the mic well. 🎤🎙️

 This resource parallels a living public document where you can suggest edits, correct omissions and flag errors.
-We've made this resource publicly available but we still encourage you to join AIR to support resources like this!

 You may also want to review our round up of resources for freelancers navigating COVID-19 which may help you make an informed decision about whether in-person recording can be conducted safely.